IRS Transcripts Overview Checklist (Diagnostic Use)

 Step 9: Identify IRS Adjustments on Your Account

 Identify whether the transcript shows “Adjusted” or “Assessment” entries, which means the IRS has already changed your return.
-If the transcript shows adjustments you did not authorize, the
+If the transcript shows adjustments you did not authorize, the IRS took action without your knowledge, and this changes your next steps significantly because you need to challenge or verify those changes.

 Step 10: Verify Third-Party Reported Income Matches Your Return

-(employers, banks) matches what you reported on your return.
-Mismatches here are the leading cause of IRS audits, and finding them yourself allows you to correct proactively before the IRS initiates enforcement.
+If you requested a Wage and Income Transcript, verify that the income reported by third parties (employers, banks) matches what you reported on your return.
+Mismatches here are the leading cause of IRS audits, and finding them yourself lets you correct them proactively before the IRS initiates enforcement.

 Step 11: Review Penalties, Interest, and Collection Notices